 - xviii.
 There has been resignation of the statutory auditors during the year in view of their ineligibility to continue as Statutory Auditors of the Company, upon the completion of the stipulated tenure as per the said RBI Guidelines and based on the information and explanations given to us by the management and the response to our communication with the outgoing auditors, there have been no issues, objections or concerns raised by the outgoing auditors. - xix.
 According to the information and explanations given to us and on the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements, our knowledge of the plans of the Board of Directors and management, we are of the opinion that no material uncertainty exists as on the date of the audit report that Company is capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the company as and when they fall due. - xx.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date.
+We to the addit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date. - xx.
 Company has fully spent the required amount towards Corporate Social Responsibility (CSR) and there is no unspent CSR amount for the year requiring a transfer to a Fund specified in Schedule VII to the Companies Act or special account in compliance with the provision of sub-section (6) of section 135 of the said Act.
 Accordingly, reporting under clause (xx) of the Order is not applicable for the year. - xxi.
 The reporting under clause (xxi) is not applicable in respect of audit of standalone financial statements of the Company.
 Accordingly, no comment has been included in respect of said clause under this report.

-For M M Nissim & Co LLP

-Firm's Registration No: 107122W/W100672
+For M M Nissim & Co LLP Chartered Accountants Firm's Registration No: 107122W/W100672

-Membership No. 044577
+Sanjay Khemani Partner Membership No. 044577 UDIN: 22044577AJMCKO8379

-UDIN: 22044577AJMCKO8379